tuscb/spider-th-public/README.md

 ## Usage
-Open
+Open a terminal and run the following commands

-1. Clone the repository:
+1. Clone the repository.
 ```bash
 git clone https://github.com/tuscb/spider-th-public.git
 ```

-2. Change to the project directory:
+2. Change to the project directory.
 ```bash
 cd spider-th-public
 ```